 - Alipay receives the buyer’s confirmation, and sends the money to the seller.

 You may be wondering what if the buyer is the evil one, and doesn’t confirm the receipt?
 Taobao and Alipay do have a solution.
-They track the No. of the express delivery to monitor the status of the product and if the buyer takes no actions in 7 days, or 14 days in some cases, the product will be automatically confirmed by the system and the money will be sent to the seller’s Alipay account.
+They track the No. of the express delivery to monitor the status of the product, and if the buyer takes no actions in 7 days, or 14 days in some cases, counting since the status of the product becomes “signed and received”, the product will be automatically confirmed by the system and the money will be sent to the seller’s Alipay account.

 How can you get yourself an Alipay account?